August 13th, 2013

 These days credit card companies are all vying to be your go-to credit card and using sign-up bonuses and other perks to win that coveted spot.
 It’s hard to see through all the shiny extras to know the real value.

 Credit Karma decided to do something to help.
-We used our exclusive data to compile an unbiased list of the best travel reward credit cards to help make it easier to choose.
+We used our exclusive data to compile an unbiased list of the best travel reward credit cards from our partners to help make it easier to choose.

 How We Chose